The Donald O'Connor Show

-The Donald O'Connor Show (also known as Here Comes Donald) is an American musical situation comedy television series starring singer/dancer Donald O'Connor.
+The Donald O'Connor Show (also known as Here Comes Donald and The Donald O'Connor Show Texaco Show) is an American musical situation comedy television series starring singer/dancer Donald O'Connor.
 It appeared on NBC from October 9, 1954, to September 10, 1955.
+It aired bi-weekly on Saturdays at 9:30 pm ET, alternating with The Jimmy Durante Show.